rackspace/runway/README.md

         * Add `%USERPROFILE%\AppData\Roaming\Python\Scripts` to PATH environment variable
 * Install runway (doesn't require sudo/admin permissions):
     * `pip install --user runway`
+        * If this produces an error like `Unknown distribution option: 'python_requires'`, upgrade setuptools first `pip install --user --upgrade setuptools`

 ## Use
 * `runway test` (aka `runway preflight`)  - execute this in your environment to catch errors; if it exits `0`, you're ready for...